10 Yoga Poses to Improve Flexibility and Strength for Beginners

 Child’s Pose (Balasana):

-This pose is great for stretching out your back and hips while also calming your mind.
+These yoga poses is great for stretching out your back and hips while also calming your mind.

 Child’s Pose is a popular yoga pose that offers a gentle, restorative stretch for the back, neck, and shoulders.
 It’s a great pose to use when you need to take a break from more vigorous poses or when you’re feeling tired.
 To enter the pose, start on your hands and knees in a neutral tabletop position.
 Then, slowly shift your weight back onto your ankles, lower your torso, and head to the floor.
 You can keep your arms either extended in front of you or bent and resting alongside your body.
 Hold the pose for as long as you’d like, focusing on your breath and allowing your body to relax and open.
 Child’s Pose is a great way to stretch and restore your body, while also providing a sense of stillness and calm.